West Is West (2010 film): Plot

-In 1976, five years after the original film East Is East, little is known about most of the Khan children, except that they have adopted British culture and seldom communicate with their parents.
+In 1976, five years after the original film East Is East, little is known about most of the Khan children, except that they have fully adopted British culture and seldom communicate with their parents.
 Tariq is now a hippie (looking like George Harrison) who runs a new age store with older brother Nazir, and his English girlfriend is unaware of his true ethnicity.
 Maneer lives with his extended family in Pakistan where he is searching for a suitable wife, but without success.
 Sajid, the youngest Khan child, no longer wears a parka, and is a truant, constantly bullied due to his Pakistani background, but the headmaster—a former British soldier who served in the Punjab—is sympathetic, encouraging him to embrace his heritage.
 After Sajid is caught shoplifting, his father George, who has retained his bullying nature, attacks him at home.
 When Sajid retaliates, calling him a "dirty Paki bastard", a devastated George states all his other children in England have become British and he cannot lose Sajid as well.
 He takes him to Pakistan to meet their extended family intending to show him life in their native land is better, although his wife Ella openly disapproves.

 On arriving in Pakistan, George and Sajid are greeted by relatives including Tanvir, a lazy man who often tries to swindle George—and is his son-in-law through his marriage to one of George's daughters with his first wife Basheera.
 On the family farm, George is reunited with Basheera and their daughters whom he had abandoned thirty years before, and hands out gifts to all, telling them he is staying for a month to find Maneer a wife, but soon discovers no family will give their daughter away as they fear Maneer will leave his wife for an English woman as his father George did when he left Basheera for Ella.
 Furious, George blames his family in England, but Maneer reminds him he himself is at fault.
 Basheera is also angry with George for abandoning her when she needed him.